alantanlc/spring-test-writer/README.md

 public class HelloWorld {
 ```

-Once line is found, trim and split the line into a list of strings delimited by consecutive spaces.
+Once the line is found, trim and split the line into a list of strings delimited by consecutive spaces.
 The class name is the element after the ```class``` element.

 Additional notes: